nft-space/testing-smart-contract/README.md

 // lsig can now be used to sign transactions
 ```

+## Smart Signature Logic

+This section explains the smart signature logic.

+The smart signature TEAL code verifies that the transactions sent to the blockhain are one of 3 sets: 3 transactions constituing an offer of sale, or 3 transactions revoking the offer or 4 transactions buying the NFT for the asking price.

+### Offer for sale
+If the set of transactions is an offer for sale then the smart signature checks that the following are true: there must be exactly 3 transactions in the group such that:

+#### Transaction 1
+The escrow is not the seller account.
+The transaction type is a payment type.
+The escrow account is the receiver of the payment.
+The amount of algos placed in escrow is sufficient.
+No funds are closed to any other account.

+#### Transaction 2
+The transaction type is an asset transfer.
+From the escrow to itself.
+Exactly 0 assets. (thus opting into the asset)
+The asset id is correct.
+No assets are closed to any other account.

+#### Transaction 3
+The transaction type is an asset transfer.
+From the sellers account to the escrow.
+Exactly one asset.
+The asset id is correct.
+No assets are closed to any other account.

+### Revoking offer
+If the set of transactions is the revoking of the offer for sale then the smart signature checks that the following are true: there must be exactly 3 transactions in the group such that:

+#### Transaction 1
+The escrow is not the seller account.
+The transaction type is an asset transfer.
+From the seller to the seller.
+Exactly 0 assets. (thus opting the seller into the asset)
+The asset id is correct.
+No assets are closed to any other account.

+#### Transaction 2
+The transaction type is an asset transfer.
+From the escrow to the seller.
+Exactly 1 asset.
+The asset id is correct.
+Assets are closed to the seller.

+#### Transaction 3
+The transaction type is a payment type.
+The escrow account is the sender of the payment.
+The seller account is the receiver of the payment.
+The amount of algos sent is 0 but...
+All funds are closed to the seller (thus effecively reimburising them).

+### Buying the NFT
+If the set of transactions is the acceptance of the offer for sale then the smart signature checks that the following are true: there must be exactly 4 transactions in the group such that:

+#### Transaction 1
+The transaction type is a payment type.
+The buyer and seller are distinct from the escrow
+The buyer's account is the transaction issuer
+the buyer's account is the sender of the payment.
+The seller account is the receiver of the payment.
+The amount sent is the asking price.
+No funds are closed to any other account.

+#### Transaction 2
+The transaction type is an asset transfer.
+From the buyer to the buyer.
+Of exactly 0 assets.
+Of the correct asset id.
+No assets are closed to any other account.

+#### Transaction 3
+The transaction type is an asset transfer.
+From the escrow to the buyer.
+Of exactly 1 assets.
+Of the correct asset id.
+Assets are closed to the buyer.

+#### Transaction 4
+The transaction type is a payment type.
+The escrow account is the sender of the payment.
+The seller account is the receiver of the payment.
+The amount of algos sent is 0 but...
+All funds are closed to the seller (thus effecively reimburising them).

 ## Connecting a MyAlgo wallet

 Assuming you have a connected MyAlgo wallet object (https://github.com/randlabs/myalgo-connect#Documentation) you can create and sign transactions required to invoke the smart signature to offer an NFT for sale: